matjaz99/alertmonitor/README.md

 - Journal - history of all alerts
 - Active - only active alerts

-Alertmonitor correlates alarms and clears to display only active alarms (ie. alarms which haven't received clear yet).
+Alertmonitor correlates alarms and clears to display active alarms (ie. alarms which haven't received clear yet).

-Alertmonitor GUI is reachable on: http://hostname:7070/alertmonitor/
+Alertmonitor GUI is reachable on: http://hostname:8080/alertmonitor/

-> Alertmonitor does not support any persistence.
+> Currently Alertmonitor does not support any persistence.
 Alerts are stored in memory.
 After restart alerts are gone.

 ## Install